 Heading to the end of summer and my herb garden is still going strong.
 I’ve got fragrant bushes like rosemary, basil, sage, and lavender still offering up their best.
 I’ve been using my fresh herbs to enhance my cooking and infuse oils and vinegars.
-I even dried some for herbal teas, when it hit me!
-I just HAVE to infuse this amazing herbaceousness into my afternoon cup of coffee!
+I even dried some for herbal teas, and mixed with some tea powder I got from https://letsmatcha.com/ that help adding more health benefits.

 So let’s get to it!
 The process isn’t particularly difficult, or really any more difficult than brewing your normal cup of coffee, but just in case you are a visual learner, details are below!

 Prepare coffee for your preferred brewing method; I am using a French press.

 Place the grounds in the pot, and the lavender flowers on top.

 Use a spoon (or your fingers, who is watching?) to crush the flowers slightly.